 Restaurants in the Zoo

-Cleveland Zoo has a Pizza Hut which serves Personal Pan Pizza, popcorn, Bavarian Pretzel, Cheese Cup, Uncrustable, Hot dog, Nachos, etc.
+Cleveland Zoo has a Pizza Hut serving Personal Pan Pizza, popcorn, Bavarian Pretzel, Cheese Cup, Uncrustable, Hot Dogs, Nachos, etc.

 There are many drink options as well.